dangnlu18/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+	tokens are used as an authentication method.
+A user trades in their login credentials (username and password) for a token.
+This allows them access to protected routes that require auth.

 - [ ] What steps can you take in your web apps to keep your data secure?

+	create protected routes that require Authorization tokens in the header.
+This ensures that users need to sign in with valid credentials otherwise they will be routed elsewhere

 - [ ] Describe how web servers work.

+	a web server is pretty much a computer program that renders web pages when requested from the client.
+They have a defined protocol that aid in serving the web page to its users.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+	C - CREATE -- POST: this method allows us to write data to the API R - READ -- GET: this method is used to retrieve data from the API U - UPDATE -- PUT: this method allows users to update an item based on an indentifier in an API D - DELETE -- DELETE: allows user to delete an item from an API based on its identifier

 ## Project Set Up